 Whether you're growing Colorado blue spruce (Picea pungens) for its silvery blue foliage or white spruce (Picea glauca) as a wind screen, these rugged trees withstand frigid temperatures, but are finicky about the conditions they grow in.
-If they're not planted in the right conditions, they become susceptible to diseases or appear to be dying when they're not.
+If they're not planted in the right conditions, spruce trees become susceptible to diseases or appear to be dying when they're not.
 Determining which is the case is the first step to saving your tree.

 Video of the Day

 Some problems in spruces clear themselves up in time without help from you, but others need to be chemically treated.
 The first step in knowing whether your tree needs treatment or not is to determine what's ailing it.
 Inspect your tree and note what type of damage it has and where it occurs.
-For instance, note whether needles have turned purplish or brown and whether the damage is on one side of the tree, the lower branches, the upper branches or the entire tree.
+For instance, note whether needles have turned purplish or brown and whether the damage is on one side of the tree, the lower branches, the upper branches, or the entire tree.

 Cytospora canker attacks Colorado blue and Norway (Picea abies) spruces, both hardy in U.S. Department of Agriculture zones 2 through 7.
-When you first see browning needles on lower branches, and bluish-white resin flowing from them, prune branches back to the next lateral branch at least four inches from the affected area.
-Prevent spreading the disease by spraying pruning shears with a household disinfectant and allow it to dry between cuts.
-Left untreated, cytospora works its way up the tree killing branches as it goes.
+When you first see browning needles on lower branches, and bluish-white resin flowing from them, prune branches back to the next lateral branch at least 4 inches from the affected area.
+Prevent spreading the disease by spraying pruning tools with a household disinfectant and allowing it to dry between cuts.
+Left untreated, cytospora works its way up the tree, killing branches as it goes.
 It usually doesn't kill the tree, but does make it unsightly.

 White Pine Weevil

 Spruce trees have shallow root systems and become stressed during drought, making them vulnerable to insect damage.
 White pine weevil attacks leader shoots in Norway spruce causing them to bend like a shepherd's hook and the needles to fall off.
-It is most common on trees less than 20 feet tall, and is fatal to trees less than 4 feet tall.
+It's most common on trees less than 20 feet tall and is fatal to trees less than 4 feet tall.

 Spruce Sawfly and Spruce Budworm

 Immature sawflies resemble a small green caterpillar with a yellow or reddish head.
 Spruce budworm resembles a brownish colored caterpillar, is about 1 inch long, and causes damage from about June through August.
 It chews needles and spins silk webs on the ends of tree branches, primarily in the tree crown.
 Left untreated, needles turn brown, and after three years, the tree crown dies.
 After about five years the entire tree dies.

-Pest Control on Spruce
+Pest Control for Spruce Trees